ACCESS-NRI/model-configs-template/CONTRIBUTING.md

 git push release-<config_name>
 ```

 For the CI workflows to work correctly the `release-` branch needs to have a version set, and a reproducibility checksum committed.
-There is a convenience workflow for this purpose: [Generate Initial Checksums](https://github.com/ACCESS-NRI/access-om2-configs/actions/workflows/generate-initial-checksums.yml).
+There is a convenience workflow for this purpose: **Generate Initial Checksums**.
 Click the "Run workflow" menu, fill in the fields and push the green "Run workflow" button.

-Once the workflow is completed there should be a new commit on the `release-*` branch, and a [tag](https://github.com/ACCESS-NRI/access-om2-configs/tags) for the specified version.
+Once the workflow is completed there should be a new commit on the `release-*` branch, and a tag for the specified version.

 Once the `release-*` branch has been updated those changes need to be merged **back** into the `dev-*` branch.
 This step is only necessary when the `release-*` branch is updated independently of the `dev-*` branch.